jetperch/pyjoulescope/README.md

 [![Build Status](https://travis-ci.org/jetperch/pyjoulescope.svg?branch=master)](https://travis-ci.org/jetperch/pyjoulescope)
 [![Docs Status](https://readthedocs.org/projects/joulescope/badge/?version=latest)](https://joulescope.readthedocs.io/)

-Welcome to the Joulescope™!
-Joulescope is an affordable, precision DC energy analyzer that enables you to build better products.
+Welcome to the Joulescope™ python driver!
-Joulescope accurately and simultaneously measures the voltage and current supplied to your target device, and it then computes power and energy.
+[Joulescope](https://www.joulescope.com) is an affordable, precision DC energy analyzer that enables you to build better products.

-This pyjoulescope python package enables you to automate Joulescope operation and easily measure current, voltage, power and energy within your own Python programs on Windows, Linux, and macOS.
+This pyjoulescope python package enables you to automate Joulescope operation and easily measure current, voltage, power and energy within your own Python programs.
 With the Joulescope driver, controlling your Joulescope is easy.
-This example captures 0.1 seconds of data and then prints the average current and voltage:
+The following example captures 0.1 seconds of data and then prints the average current and voltage: